 Upon my return, I started to look for a job.
 Something to carry me through to age 60 when as a widow, I could collect social security.
 Guess what?
 In small towns, there aren’t many positions available for over-qualified 58 year old women.
 My options were dwindling and I knew I needed to change something.

-After spending a couple of years as a full-time RVer in the past, I did a lot of research and decided to sell house and everything in it and become an RVer once again.
+After spending a couple of years as a full-time RVer in the past, I did a lot of research on an RV payment calculator website finally and decided to sell house and everything in it and become an RVer once again.
 It took me two years, two house sales (the first one fell through after being asked to move the closing date up by two weeks, prompting me to sell everything I could in the house) before I left my driveway on October 30, 2007.
 Considered “homeless”, I was excited by my prospects.

 I had purchased a used but in excellent condition 29’ Class C motorhome and a small lightweight trailer where I stored my current motorcycle and riding gear.
 I headed off to Indiana for a rally followed by some repair and upgrades before heading south to Texas for the winter.
 Spring saw more travels and in late June, I was in Gillette, WY for an RV rally.

 Fate stepped in and I met my current husband.
 We were both widowed, both full-timers and both Harley-Davidson riders.
 We’ve been together ever since, marrying in April of 2009 after a whirlwind trip around the country to meet family and close friends.

 Since then, we continued our full-time lifestyle for ten years with the exception of two years we spent living in Cuenca, Ecuador (our grand adventure).
 I have published several novels (most “whodunit’ mysteries), two children’s books, a host of short stories and been included in several compilations/anthologies.